 Except here's the thing: I've spent the better part of a decade formulating commercial gummy supplements, and I can tell you those cheerful blog posts are leaving out about 95% of what actually matters.
 The gap between a kitchen experiment and a real supplement isn't just about having fancier equipment.
 It's about understanding the hundred ways things can—and usually do—go wrong.

-Let me show you what's really happening behind the scenes.
+Let me walk you through what's really happening.

 You're Cooking Your Vitamins to Death